mislav/blog/js/index.markdown

 layout: section
 title: JavaScript
 category: js
+description: JavaScript section on "No Strings Attached" by Mislav Marohnić.
+Read on about Prototype Framework, unobtrusive scripting and various tips & tricks for everyday challenges.
 ---

 I understand [the world’s most misunderstood language][1], so I’m passing my knowledge to you.
 My code usually uses [Prototype library][2] and I also had the pleasure of being [among 6 busy bees][3] that are making it happen since Nov 2006.